gruberb/blog-hugo/content/post/naming-things.md

 - Not the solely purpose of the function
 - Validating is not really happening here since we don't do checks if the user typed in its first and last name and such

-2. My second "naming" problem was the following:
+2.My second "naming" problem was the following:

 ```
 class User {